CPG Legal – Attorneys at law.

 So you wish to sue in Costa Rica?

 If you wish to file a lawsuit, the first thing to consider is that type.
 As an attorney, this is the first thing to clear up.
 What kind of legal action will you exercise?
 Will it be a family lawsuit?
-Perhaps a civil one?
+Perhaps a civil action?
 Costa Rica has different subject matter jurisdictions, so establishing this is important.

 It´s also vital to file in the correct territorial circumscription.
 The law has guidelines to establish subject matter territorial circumscription.
 This is important to ascertain in which province, will the law suit be filed, whether in San José, Guanacaste, Limón, Cartago, Heredia, Alajuela, or Puntarenas.